HugoRossignol/Workflow_Ternary_ConvexHull/README.md

 The directory system for each contains:

-- The AFLOWlib labels of the binaries selected during the convex hull sampling (AFLOW_IDs/).
+- The AFLOWlib labels of the binaries selected for the training of the SNAP models (AFLOW_IDs/).
 - The AFLOWlib labels of the binaries whose structures are used as parent prototypes for the ternaries (Parent_database/).
 - The hyperparameters and parameters of the SNAP models used (SNAP/).
 - The enthalpy of formation of the lowest energy compound identified at each stoichionetry probed (Enthalpy).